 Of important note, Pheba is also a town of artists.
 Pheba has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Pheba’s character.

-Pheba’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Pheba’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small town, Pheba doesn't have a public transportation system that people use for their commute.